Counselors

 Psychiatrists

-“The Board of Medical Examiners does not currently have any statutes or rules in place that specifically regulate telemedicine vs. the traditional, in-person practice of medicine.
+• “There are currently no Alabama statutes or rules in place that specifically regulate telemedicine vs. the traditional, in-person practice of medicine.
 There are federal regulations (such as HIPAA, DEA regulations, third-party payors) regarding telehealth that should be discussed with your attorney.

-Physicians are held to the same standard of care irrespective of the modality of treatment.
-This includes rules concerning the establishment of a physician-patient relationship, the prescribing of controlled substances, general prescribing guidelines, and prescribing without having had a physical exam.”
+• Physicians are held to the same standard of care irrespective of the modality of treatment.
+This includes rules concerning the establishment of a physician-patient relationship, the prescribing of controlled substances, general prescribing guidelines, and prescribing without having had a physical exam.

 Refer to the source provided for all requirements and limitations.